eugeniogarcia/kubernetes-autoscaling/Autoscaling.md

 ## RBAC configuration

-You need to assign cluster reader permission to this namespace so that Prometheus can fetch the metrics from Kubernetes API’s.
+You need to assign cluster reader permission to this namespace so that Prometheus can fetch the metrics from Kubernetes APIs.

 ```ps
 kubectl create -f .\kubernetes-prometheus\clusterRole.yaml